SettleMint

 • Communicate the conversion window to holders.
 Conversion is window-bound; outside the window, holders cannot voluntarily convert.

 • Holders submit conversion through the platform's conversion flow during the window.
 The feature burns the source holding and the conversion-minter mints the target.
-See Submitting a conversion for the trigger and principal inputs the Convert action validates.
+See Submitting a conversion for the trigger and principal inputs the Convert form validates.

 Submitting a conversion